This pancake stack topped with whipped cream, sprinkles, and a birthday candle is the perfect way to start a special birthday.

 - 2 eggs

 - 1 tsp vanilla

 - non-stick cooking spray

-Pour a little mixture into each metal ring, leaving about 2-3mm from the top.
+- Spray your metal rings (if you use them) with non-stick cooking spray.
+Pour a little mixture into each ring, leaving about 2-3mm from the top.
 The pancakes will rise a little and if you fill to the top the mixture will overflow.

-Once the mixture has risen, looks thick on top and bubbles begin to appear flip it over.
-Once cooked remove the pancake from the pan and place on a cutting board.
+- Once the mixture has risen, looks thick on top and bubbles begin to appear, flip it over.
+Cook for another minute or two and then remove the pancake from the pan and place it on a cutting board.
 Using a knife or fork carefully remove the metal ring and place it back on the griddle, spray it a little again and make your next batch.

 - Top your pancakes with Reddi-wip and sprinkles, pop in a candle, and celebrate.